mrutherford2/TargetPS5Checker/README.md

 # TargetPS5Checker
-Simple app that will check for PS5 stock availability from Target
+Simple app that will check for PS5 stock availability from Target every 2 seconds

 # Setup/Prerequisites
 1. Go to Target.com in Google Chrome and sign into your account